Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 * Submission Settings
   * Confirmation message: "Thank you for submitting your caption." (example only)
     * You can add Drupal tokens in the confirmation message, e.g.
-      * ìThank you [current-user:name] for your submission.î
+      * ‚ÄúThank you [current-user:name] for your submission.‚Äù
-      * ì[current-user:name]î is a Drupal token you can use here if you want.
+      * ‚Äú[current-user:name]‚Äù is a Drupal token you can use here if you want.
   * Text format: "Full HTML" (your text format options may differ -- depending on how "text formats" are set up on your Drupal instance)
     * Help configuring Text formats:
       * Administer > Configuration > Content authoring > Text formats  (i.e., /admin/config/content/formats).
-  * ìFull HTMLî allows you to use any HTML tags you want.
+  * ‚ÄúFull HTML‚Äù allows you to use any HTML tags you want.
   * Redirection location
     * Confirmation page: [uncheck]
     * Custom URL: [leave blank]